Daeinar/norx-py/README.md

 See [main.py](https://github.com/Daeinar/norx-py/blob/master/main.py).

 ####Warning
-##### The authors are confident that it is secure, but nevertheless NORX still lacks extensive analysis.
+##### The authors are confident that NORX is secure, but nevertheless the cipher still lacks extensive analysis.
 So don't use it in your applications, yet.